-The class of coarse ranking contest rules, which is a subset of the class of all mappings from the signal space to the allocation space, also includes the class of contest rules that allocate items (prizes) to agents based on the strict ranking of their signals.
-Such rules include the three contests most commonly studied in the literature: (1) the all-pay contest, where the prize is allocated based on the ranking of the agents' effort; (2) the Lazear--Rosen contest, where the prize is allocated based on the ranking of a noisy signal $\signal$ representing the agents' effort, which has the form $\signal=\effort+\epsilon$, where $\effort$ is effort and $\epsilon$ is the stochastic noise; and (3) the Tullock contest, where the prize is allocated based on the ranking of a noisy signal $\signal$ representing the agents' effort, described by $\log\signal=\log g(\effort)+\epsilon$, with $g$ being some strictly increasing function and $\epsilon$ being the stochastic noise \citep{survey_contests,konrad2009strategy}.
+The class of coarse ranking contest rules, which is a subset of the class of all mappings from the signal space to the allocation space, also includes the class of contest rules that allocate items (prizes) to agents based on the strict ranking of their signals such as all-pay contests \citep{baye1996all}.
+The proof of the proposition is provided in \cref{apx:discussion}.

-The next proposition provides a consistency check for \cref{def:implementable by contest}: using results in \citet{KMS2021extreme}, we show that when the interim allocation rule is symmetric, the mapping from the signal space to the allocation space in \cref{def:implementable by contest} does indeed, in a slightly broader sense, define a ``contest'' as that term is used in the economics literature.
-The proof is provided in \cref{apx:A4_optimal}.

-\begin{proposition} Any symmetric interim allocation--utility pair $(\alloc,\util)$ that is implementable by a contest has an indirect implementation that is a randomization over the coarse ranking contests. \end{proposition}
+\begin{proposition} In symmetric environments, any symmetric interim allocation--utility pair $(\alloc,\util)$ that can be implemented by a direct non-coordination mechanism has an indirect implementation that is a randomization over the coarse ranking contests. \end{proposition}